HorizonsJan 12, 2021

 The immersive space they envisioned would be a tranquil place for raking gravel patterns, adjusting rocks, and setting cairns.

 “A more nature-centric MHS may look like spending more class time outdoors or doing your homework under the sky.
 We are privileged to live in such a beautiful area of the Berkshires and on such a beautiful campus.
 As we get dirt under our nails and plants into the ground, we have the opportunity to strengthen school pride and educate our community on the importance of nature in our lives.”

 A new chapter

-A Horizons intern in the School’s Marketing and Communications Office, Sam Kangethe ’22 is interested in the art of storytelling.
+As a Horizons intern in the School’s Marketing and Communications Office, Sam Kangethe ’22 was interested in the art of storytelling.
 Her first project?
-A podcast that turns the tables on the boarding school admissions process.
+A podcast that turned the tables on the boarding school admissions process.

-To pull it off, she has tackled a new technology (Audacity), tapped the expertise of professionals, and reached out to the admissions officer who impressed her as an applicant to Miss Hall’s School.
+To pull it off, Sam tackled a new technology (Audacity), tapped the expertise of professionals, and reached out to the admissions officer who impressed her as an applicant to Miss Hall’s School.

 Pictured interviewing Ali Haas, Associate Director of Admissions, Sam is the one asking the hard questions: “What are you looking for in prospective students?”
 “How does self-presentation play a role in your decision- making?”
 “How have COVID-19 limitations factored into the application process?”
 “Will anything from ‘the new way’ change how you do your job in the future?”

 Horizons Reimagined — MHS Family Zoom